sahilrajput03/sahilrajput03/learn-deploy.md

 - You cannot set cname for root level domain, i.e., youcan only set for some subdomain only i.e., www. src: https://superuser.com/a/264914/776589
 - what is dns cname - i.e., https://www.cloudflare.com/en-in/learning/dns/dns-records/dns-cname-record/

+- **For https, make sure you have opened 443 port via your browser.**
+  - For http protocol, port 80 is default port.
+  - For https protocol, port 443 is default port.